sdc-china/IDA-doc/_posts/2018-01-09-installation-post-installation-setup.md

 ### Edge plugin
 - The same IDA Chrome plugin can also be installed in Edge.
 - Enable "Allow extensions from other stores." in the Edge Extensions settings page.
-- Open the url <a href="https://chromewebstore.google.com/search/IBM%20IDA" target="_blank">https://chromewebstore.google.com/search/IBM%20IDA</a>
+- Open the url <a href="https://chromewebstore.google.com/detail/ida3/okfjgkfpccchnedafbkkijfjbfhhjkdf" target="_blank">https://chromewebstore.google.com/detail/ida3/okfjgkfpccchnedafbkkijfjbfhhjkdf</a>(for plugin v3) or <a href="https://chromewebstore.google.com/search/IBM%20IDA" target="_blank">https://chromewebstore.google.com/search/IBM%20IDA</a>(for plugin v2)
 - Click "Get" button, then click "Add extension" button to install plug-in.

 ### Firefox plugin